 Daan Hovens (D.)

-Daan Hovens is a researcher at the euregional expertise centre ITEM at Maastricht University.
-For the Interreg project EMRLingua, he explores existing needs and bottlenecks with regard to the education of the so-called "neighbouring languages" (Dutch, French, German) in the Euregio Meuse-Rhine.
+From 2021 to 2023, Daan worked as a postdoctoral researcher at Maastricht University (Faculty of Law, expertise centre ITEM).
+For the Interreg project EMRLingua, he conducted research on existing needs and bottlenecks regarding education in the so-called "neighbour languages" (Dutch, French, German) and the organisation of border-regional school activities in the Meuse-Rhine Euroregion.

 Work experience

-2021 - present: Researcher for the Interreg project EMRLingua at Maastricht University
+2021 - 2023: Postdoctoral researcher for the Interreg project EMRLingua at Maastricht University (ITEM)

-2021 (April - June): Online teacher and developer of the bachelor course "Language and Society 1: Dutch" at Groningen University
+2021 (April - June): Online teacher and developer of the bachelor course "Language and Society 1: Dutch" at the University of Groningen

-2015 - 2016: Web editor for Buitenhof (a weekly political interview programme on Dutch public TV), the public broadcasting organisation VPRO, and the public-service radio channel NPO Radio 1
+2015 - 2016: Web editor for Buitenhof (a weekly political interview programme on Dutch public TV), VPRO (a Dutch public broadcasting organisation), and NPO Radio 1 (a Dutch public-service radio channel)

-2013 - 2014: Teaching assistant for the BA European Languages and Cultures, Groningen University
+2013 - 2014: Teaching assistant for the BA European Languages and Cultures, University of Groningen

 2012: Trainee at the Green European Foundation (GEF), the political foundation of the European Greens in Brussels